How To Make An All-Natural Air Freshener For Pennies

 Another great use I discovered quite by accident is that you can use it as a car freshener too.

-You see, once when we spilled something in our car it began to smell, uuuhhhh, well, kinda soured.
+You see, once when we accidentally spilled something in our car it began to smell, uuuhhhh, well, kinda soured.

 So after we cleaned the spill thoroughly I placed this air freshener in one of our car’s cup holders for a few days.